vd1310/PyCitySchoolsChallenge/README.md

 ![alt text](https://github.com/vd1310/PyCitySchoolsChallenge/blob/main/Resources/schoolsummaryold.PNG)

 #### 3. How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
-The scores of Thomas High School dropeed marginally.
-Overllall passing also reduced from 90.9 to 90.6.
-The beloe comparison shows the drop in the scores:
+The scores of Thomas High School dropped marginally.
+Overall passing also reduced from 90.9 to 90.6.
+The below comparison shows the drop in the scores:

 ###### Changed results
 ![alt text](https://github.com/vd1310/PyCitySchoolsChallenge/blob/main/Resources/ths_new.PNG)